ISISComputingGroup/CodeJamboree/README.md

 # CodeJamboree

 This is the repo for the Code Jamborees.

-Any work should be on an appropriately named branch.
+Any work should be done on an appropriately named branch.